-The performance of the proposed antenna under the various PIN diode switching conditions are given in Table I. It can evident that the antenna maintains the peak gain above 3.5 dBi and the radiation efficiency above 94% under the different switching modes.
+The performance of the proposed antenna under the various PIN diode switching conditions are given in Table 1.
+It can evident that the antenna maintains the peak gain above 3.5 dBi and the radiation efficiency above 94% under the different switching modes.
 The table shows the proposed antenna can be configured electronically to operate at various bands including ISM, WLAN, 4G and 5G.

-The salient features of the proposed antenna are compared with other state-of-the-art dual-band and triband antennas reported in the literature.
+Table 2 represents the comparison of the salient features of the proposed antenna with other state-of-the-art dual-band and triband antennas reported in the literature.
 Compared to the triband antenna of [21] the proposed triband antenna has a smaller footprint size, higher gain and can be implemented on a flexible substrate.
 The only other flexible antenna cited in the table is [20] which is a dual-band antenna and has a gain which is lower than the proposed antenna.